My grandfather was, what they used to call, a natty dresser. Natty is an old fashioned term for someone who is smart and fashionably dressed.

 In a home movie from thanksgiving 1968, my father, dressed in a jacket and tie, is seen carving the turkey.
-To my fathers left sat my grandfather, dressed in a dark grey suit, white shirt and bow tie.
+To my father’s left sat my grandfather, dressed in a dark grey suit, white shirt, and bow tie.
 My grandfather is seen leaning in towards the turkey with an intense critical look, watching as each piece of the turkey carved.
 Between the two men and a few feet back sat my youngest sister, still in a high chair.
-To my grandfathers left sat my grandmother, also beautifully dressed.
-To my grandmothers left sat my mother, and directing the help, hired for the night, as they serve the food.
+To my grandfather’s left sat my grandmother, also beautifully dressed.
+To my grandmother’s left sat my mother, directing the help, hired for the night, as they served the food.

-My grandparents lived in a thirty story apartment building in Center City Philadelphia.
-I remember they lived on one of the higher floor.
+My grandparents lived in a thirty-story apartment building in Center City Philadelphia.
+I remember they lived on one of the higher floors.
 I loved visiting my grandparents at night.
 When you stepped off the elevator on their floor, to your left, was a big picture window that faced West Philadelphia.
 I loved seeing all the lights of the city and the traffic below.
-It always seem magical.
+It always seemed magical.
 After looking out the window at nighttime Philadelphia, we would run down the hall to their apartment.
-I always loved the different food smells that filled the hallway of their apartment building.
+I always loved the different cooking smells that filled the hallway of their apartment building.

-One of my special places in my grandparent’s apartment was what I can best describe as a man’s chest of drawers that stood across from my grandparents bed.
-As a boy the chest filled me with wonder.
-The bottom section had two large swinging doors which opened to a set of cubicles where my grandfather would keep his freshly laundered shirts.
-The top section had one large drawer where my grandfather kept his cuff links, collar stays, his gold watch and the garters which held up his socks.
+One of my special places in my grandparent’s apartment was what I can best describe as a man’s chest of drawers that stood across from my grandparent’s bed.
+As a boy, the chest filled me with wonder.
+The bottom section had two large swinging doors that opened to a set of cubicles where my grandfather would keep his freshly laundered shirts.
+The top section had one large drawer where my grandfather kept his cuff links, collar stays, his gold watch, and the garters which held up his socks.

 As a child, the chest embodied for me the mysteries of what it meant to be a man.
 Fashion accessories like sock garters, which were used to hold up a man’s socks, have long since disappeared from men’s fashion.
-As a young gay child the garters seemed the very essence of men’s hidden fashion secrets.
-Unlike my father, who had no sense for fashion, my grandfather was the first man I knew that took his grooming seriously.
-Even later in his life as he grew ill, he was always well groomed.
-In the final years of his life I remember him sitting in bed, propped up on multiple pillows, in pressed cotton pajamas and a beautiful brown paisley cotton robe, which is now in my possession.
+As a young gay child, the garters seemed the very essence of men’s hidden fashion secrets.
+Unlike my father, who had no sense of fashion, my grandfather was the first man I knew that took his grooming seriously.
+Even later in his life as he grew ill, he was always well-groomed.
+In the final years of his life, I remember him sitting in bed, propped up on multiple pillows, in pressed cotton pajamas and a beautiful brown paisley cotton robe, which is now in my possession.

-In his will, my grandfather’s specifically referred to my cousin as ‘my much beloved grandson’, and requested to be buried next to him.
+In his will, my grandfather specifically referred to my cousin as ‘my much beloved grandson’ and requested to be buried next to him.
 He gave the oil painting to my aunt and uncle.
-That painting still hangs in the front hall of my uncle and aunts home.
+That painting still hangs in the front hall of my uncle and aunts’ home.
 My cousin is frozen in time at fifteen years of age in his gold and maroon football uniform and his blonde all American good looks.